Patricia Forsythe

 Patricia Forsythe AM (born 1 March 1952) is an Australian politician and diplomat who was the Australian High Commissioner to New Zealand from March 2019 to March 2022.
+As of 2024, she is Chancellor at the University of Newcastle.
 She was previously the Executive Director of the Sydney Business Chamber since September 2006.
 Prior to her appointment to the Chamber, she was a member of the Legislative Council of New South Wales representing the Liberal Party between 1991 and 2006.

 Biography

 Born in Newcastle, New South Wales, she received a Bachelor of Arts (Diploma of Education) from the University of Newcastle, Australia and became a high school teacher from 1974 to 1978 and 1983 to 1986.
 She had joined the Liberal Party in 1968, and served on the State Executive 1982-1991 and 1993–1995.
 After a period as a public affairs manager from 1987 to 1988, she was Executive Officer to the Minister for Local Government and Planning from 1988 to 1991.